 The Whole Body Vibration lab

-Using whole body vibration therapy as little as 15 minutes a day three times a week may aid weight loss, burn fat, improve flexibility, enhance blood flow, reduce muscle soreness after exercise, build strength and decrease the stress hormone cortisol.
+Using whole body vibration therapy as little as 15 minutes a time three times a week may aid weight loss, burn fat, improve flexibility, enhance blood flow, reduce muscle soreness after exercise, build strength and decrease the stress hormone cortisol.
 Vibration machines have popped up in gyms alongside traditional equipment, and manufacturers claim ten minutes of vibration a day can be equivalent to an hour spent working out.
 Standing on a rapidly shaking platform will, improve muscle tone and circulation, and accelerate weight loss.

 "Trust, Loyalty & Respect,